MatheusMoura2000/Hw5/README.md

 # Hw5
 hw 5
-user allows you to be able to check the weather anywhere
+user allows you to create a schedule for whatever you need!

-type in location and wallah the weather.